 Suicide can’t be accurately described as selfish either, although it’s understandable why people are prone to do so.
 The dictionary defines selfish as: lacking consideration for others; concerned chiefly with one’s own personal profit or pleasure.
 I think it is unavoidable for survivors of suicide, the friends and family of people who die by suicide, to wonder how much consideration was given to them by their loved one or friend, prior to their suicide.
 Regardless of how much time and consideration someone who died by suicide gave to those left to deal with life after their death, the end of physical and psychic pain resulting from suicide does not bring pleasure nor profit to the deceased.
 So the suicidal act, by definition, cannot accurately be described as selfish.
 Suicide extinguishes any notion of the self.
 An act that causes the sense of self to no longer exist is inherently not selfish.

-While severe depression can dramatically curb one’s appetite, it doesn’t do away with the body’s basic need for food; feeling hungry, I headed over to my favorite diner on 8th Avenue and sat down at the counter feigning normality as I ordered my favorite: banana pancakes.
+While feeling despair can dramatically curb one’s appetite, it doesn’t do away with the body’s basic need for food; feeling hungry, I headed over to my favorite diner on 8th Avenue and sat down at the counter feigning normality as I ordered my favorite: banana pancakes.
 Eating extremely sweet or very rich, fatty foods were two of the four remaining things that could still overcome my otherwise ever present state of anhedonia: the inability to feel pleasure.
 I had already abandoned the other two a couple of weeks earlier: brief, muted orgasms achieved through perfunctory masturbation, and the temporary, euphoric high gained from drinking alcohol or smoking marijuana.
 I stopped drinking and smoking weed completely because I recalled how after-school specials I’d watched growing up called out alcohol and drug use as forms of escapism that prevent people from dealing effectively with their problems.
 The primary disabling aspect of my predicament was my inability to get more than a few hours of sleep a night.
 Ironically, my decision to quit using weed and alcohol “cold turkey” to avoid addressing my problems by becoming temporarily intoxicated, hastened my suicidal crisis.
 The less sleep-inducing depressants I consumed, the less sleep I was able to get.

 After eating, I headed back towards the car rental agency as it started to drizzle.
 Parishioners were filing out of the doors of a towering Episcopalian church on the corner.
 I crossed the street and headed inside.
 The strong, familiar scent of incense in the air reminded me of my days as an altar boy as I took a seat in one of the pews a few rows from the back of the church.
 I just sat there listening to the unintelligible sounds of muted voices echoing off the walls and ceiling of the cavernous place of worship.
 As cliche as it sounds, I went into that church looking for some sort of miraculous sign that everything would be okay, or maybe for some supernatural force that might save me from my own dark, self-destructive thoughts.
 I recall supposing that if I was a good person that was destined to continue to live and, if there was a god, he or she, or it, would communicate this to me somehow.
 I sat there for about half an hour, and waited for something that simply wasn’t there or that I was unable or unwilling to see.
 As parishioners began arriving for the next service, I resolved to finally get this show on the road.
 I headed back to the car rental office, rented a small sedan and drove through the Lincoln Tunnel around midday.

 Driving inside that car, a machine I believed I could use to end my life, the depressing reality of my situation weighed more heavily on my sleep-addled mind.
 It’s natural for an unhappy person to look beyond the present moment into an imagined future where some degree of happiness or satisfaction, at least, will exist — this is the essence of hope.
 It is a powerful, life preserving coping mechanism.
 Hopelessness, on the other hand, is a state of consciousness that’s hard to describe in words, and impossible to imagine without firsthand experience.
 The journey from suicidal thought to suicidal action is marked by the wasting away of hope.
 Suicides occur when the amount of pain and suffering experienced by someone outweighs that person’s ability to go on living with that pain.
 The life-threatening delusion of the irrationally suicidal mind is the belief that pain and suffering will only worsen or will persist unchanged, indefinitely.
 Although suicide will obviously bring an end to any physical or emotional suffering, people deluded about the immutability of their pain who die by suicide, irreversibly and tragically deal with a temporary problem in a permanent, hope-foreclosing way.
-The temporary problem that was overcoming my coping ability, was the lethal combination of depression and insomnia that unhinges many people who engage in suicidal behavior.
+The temporary problem that was overcoming my coping ability, was the lethal combination of insomnia and despair that unhinges many people who engage in suicidal behavior.
 I struggle to capture in words what it felt like to become hopeless and to lose the ability to think rationally.
 The very few positive or marginally hopeful thoughts that arose in consciousness were immediately disbelieved as unrealistic, wishful thinking.
 Conversely, the ceaseless torrent of fearful, doubtful, negative thoughts about the past and the imagined future were regarded as unequivocal truths, and compelled me to take steps towards suicide.
 Unfortunately getting any substantial, restorative rest became impossible for me.
 This left my sleep deprived mind unable to work out the trap it had set for itself, as I drove around aimlessly during the remaining daylight hours searching for an appropriate place where I might end my life.

 After several hours of parking in a number of different spots in various industrial parks and residential developments only to eventually abandon them after deeming them not private enough, the day’s light began to wane.
 I stopped at a roadside diner and had another high-fat favorite: two grilled cheeses with potato chips and a glass of unsweetened ice tea with no less than half a dozen sugar packets.
 I got back into the car, and as I started the engine I wondered if I had just eaten my last meal ever.
 I continued driving around aimlessly for awhile before I pulled into a parking lot with no visible security system and few lights.
 There was a series of long, narrow, windowless, beige buildings.
 I drove to the back of the site, passing more than a dozen of the buildings, and parked the rental car behind the last one.
 I shut the engine off and proceeded to complete the handiwork necessary to turn my rental car into a makeshift carbon monoxide gas chamber.
 I got back into the car, and started the engine.
 It was clear that my rig was working as the hose began to pump hot, moist air into the car.
 I turned on the radio and sat there listening to music trying not to think about what my parents or brother and sisters would think if they could have seen me.
 I managed to not allow myself to imagine what it might be like for them to learn of my death.